-- A. Policies.
-Pursuant to RCW 36.70A.480, the aquaculture policies of the 2021 Kittitas County Shoreline Master Program shall be considered as policies of the Kittitas County Comprehensive Plan. - B. Regulations. - 1.
-All structures located within water bodies shall not preclude navigability of those waters at any time, and shall be clearly marked so as to provide no hazard to navigation on those waters. - 2.
+- All structures located within water bodies shall not preclude navigability of those waters at any time, and shall be clearly marked so as to provide no hazard to navigation on those waters. - 2.
 Aquaculture facilities shall avoid significant conflict with water-dependent uses, the spreading of disease, introduction of non-native species, or impacts to shoreline aesthetic qualities.

-17B.06.050 Boating facilities, marinas, piers, and docks.
+6.5 Boating facilities, marinas, piers, and docks